itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Here you can enable Google Jobs.
 The data for it will be automatically generated based on the posting data.
 Just make sure you have selected a company name in the extension configuration.

-You can find the extension configuration in *Settings->Extension Configuration->Configure Extensions->jobs*.
+You can find the extension configuration in *Settings->Extension Configuration->Configure Extensions->jobapplications*.

 .. _tasks: